shuangkun/argo-workflows-gene/README.md

 # Argo Workflows Gene

-Argo Workflows Gene enables scientific workflows written in WDL and CWL languages to run on Kubernetes.
+Argo Workflows Gene enables scientific workflows to run on Kubernets, and it supports WDL and CWL languages.

 # Overview